nvkoleva-ibeXiae/vlsi-design/README.md

 # vlsi-design
 ## VLSI Design Cadence Projects, Fall 2019

-Repository includes material from Fall 2019, in the form of writted-up projects.
+Repository includes material from Fall 2019, in the form of written-up projects.
 The projects were completed in Linux Cadence IC.

 The projects include the use of Cadence Schematics, Virtuoso Layouts, Layout Extractions, DRC Checks, LVS, Simulations and Post-Simulations.